Best Dog Grooming Clippers for Home Use

 - Takes a while to cool down

-Not only that this cordless dog clipper gives you up to 5 hours of run time, but you’ll also know if the battery is running out because of the nifty LED display that helps you keep track of the “juice” levels.
+Not only that this cordless dog clipper gives you up to 180 minutes of run time, but you’ll also know if the battery is running out because of the nifty LED display that helps you keep track of the “juice” levels.
 The sharp and precise titanium alloy blade and ceramic moving blades are powered by a powerful yet quiet motor, which ensures a perfect performance on a variety of different coat types.
-And with 3 cutting speeds and 4 guide combs, you’ll have more than enough options to ensure your pet gets the tailored grooming experience he deserves.
+And with 5 levels of blade distance and 10 guide combs, you’ll have more than enough options to ensure your pet gets the tailored grooming experience he deserves.

 - LED display battery level